Planning for Pregnancy After Cancer: 3 Ways to Preserve Your Fertility

 As a reproductive endocrinologist, I frequently work with newly diagnosed cancer patients to discuss their options for fertility preservation, so that each person can achieve their personal family-building goals.

 Fortunately, in the midst of battling this terrible, indiscriminate disease, there is hope for the future.
-We have many ways to help women with cancer grow their families.
+We have many ways to help people facing cancer preserve their fertility so they can grow their family when they're ready.

 Fertility Preservation Methods